-Hot Standby Router Protocol (HSRP) is a Cisco-proprietary router redundancy protocol that allows a cluster of routers to cooperate and all routers are willing to be a default router.
+HSRP, or Hot Standby Router Protocol, is a Cisco-proprietary router redundancy protocol that enables a cluster of routers to cooperate, and all routers are willing to be a default router.
 All the routers within the cluster will have the same virtual IP address and virtual mac address.

-Two states of Hot Standby Router Protocol (HSRP) router:
+The Two Hot Standby Router Protocol (HSRP) Router States:

-- Active Router– It is the router that actively sending and receiving a packet to the host within the organization.
+- Active Router– the router that actively sends and receives a packet to the host within the organization.
 It is the default gateway router.
 Only one active router will be selected among the cluster of routers.

-- Standby Router– It is the router/s that in case the incumbent active router will go offline, among the standby router will be chosen as the active router.
+- Standby Router– the router/s that in case the incumbent active router will go offline, among the standby router will be chosen as the active router.

-Router failover happens if the active router goes offline.
+If the active router goes offline, router failover will occur.
 These changes will not affect the hosts.
 The host keeps the same IP address and MAC address setting.
-The default gateway IP address will still be the same on all hosts.
+The default gateway IP address will be the same still on all hosts.
 There will be no changes on the host’s ARP table as the gateway router’s virtual MAC address will be the same.
 Changes in failover only happen on router and switch, and hosts are not affected.

 - Virtual Router Redundancy Protocol (VRRP)

-VRRP is a vendor-neutral redundancy protocol that groups a cluster of physical routers (two or more routers) to create a new single virtual router.
+VRRP, Virtual Router Redundancy Protocol, is a vendor-neutral redundancy protocol that groups a cluster of physical routers (two or more routers) to produce a new single virtual router.
 It enables redundancy by assigning the same virtual gateway IP address and MAC address on all physical routers within the VRRP group.
 Currently, VRRP is at version 2.
-It almost has the same concept as HSRP, the only difference is that preemption is enabled by default on VRRP while on HSRP it needs to be configured manually.
+It almost has the same concept as HSRP.
+The only difference is that preemption is enabled by default on VRRP, while on HSRP, it needs to be configured manually.